 N.B.
 The spelling of Athol with one ‘I’ isn’t a spelling mistake but due to a past Duke of Atholl not wanting his name associated with alcohol!
 Open all year for tours

 One of the smallest distilleries in Scotland, its main claim to fame came after the sinking of the SS Politician in 1941 when 200,000 bottles went down off the Outer Hebrides.
 This later inspired Compton Mackenzie's story Whisky Galore which became a popular film.
 VisitScotland 5 Star Visitor Attraction.

 Capacity.9 million litres and is open to visitors

 The Famous Grouse Experience at the Glenturret Distillery is the oldest working distillery in Scotland and has become a very popular, award winning 5 star tourist destination.
 Situated on the edge of the town of Crieff “The Famous Grouse Experience” is just that with plenty to enjoy for all the family at the interactive experience as well as during the distillery tours and in the lovely café.
 It’s the spiritual home of the Famous Grouse whisky and producer of the Glenturret single malts.

-This small distillery is set in the Ochil Hills close to the A9 main route north/south.
-It has a long history, its latest episode being from 2011 when an independent family company took ownership.
-It welcomes visitor tours and has a shop.
+This small distillery is set in the Ochil Hills near Gleneagles, close to the A9 main route north/south.
 It produces single malt whisky using the local water from the nearby hills – the same water source which is bottled as the now well-known Highland Spring Water.
+Guided tours and shop.